kylaandrade/WD-Seatwork_3/readme.md

 ## Overview

-The purpose of this project is to create a responsive and visually-appealing online resume using HTML, CSS, and JavaScript.
-By developing a custom resume website, I can showcase my skills, experience, and qualifications in a dynamic and interactive format.
+This project was created as a seatwork activity for a web development course, but it can be a useful resource for any developer looking to add eye-catching and functional header and footer elements to their website or web application.

+Please do feel free to explore the code, fork the repository, and contribute your own header and footer designs to the collection!

-### Key Components
+### Features
-- MultiPage Website
-- HTML Structure
+- 5 static header styles
+- 5 static footer styles
+- 5 animated header styles
+- 5 animated footer styles
-- CSS Styling
+- Pure HTML and CSS implementation
+- Easy to customize and integrate

 ### Technology
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)